Macular Hole Diagnosis & Treatment

 A Macular Pucker is a thin tissue that is similar to the skin of an onion or a piece of plastic wrap that has developed over the central portion of the retina, the macula.

-The condition can result in decreased vision and distortion of your vision.
+There are other names for this condition, including epiretinal membrane, wrinkled retina, pre-retinal fibrosis, or scar tissue.
+The condition can result in decreased vision and visual distortion.
 Straight lines can appear wavy.
-This is a result of the tissue contracting, distorting, and thickening the retina.
-These changes can best be seen on a cross sectional image of the retina which can be obtained by the Retina Health Center specialists using Optical Coherence Tomography (OCT).
+This is due to the tissue contracting, distorting, and thickening the retina.
+These changes can best be seen on a cross-sectional image of the retina, which can be obtained by the Retina Health Center specialists using Optical Coherence Tomography (OCT).

-OCT delivers a high resolution imagery to help ophthalmologists determine the presence of a macular pucker.
-Normal retina appears in image 1, whereas a thickened and distorted retina due to a macular pucker can be seen in image 2.
-The distorted line on top of the image represents the macular pucker.
-This condition is most common in patients over the age of 50.
-Most of the time it affects one eye, however it may affect the other eye at a later stage.
-Macular puckers are more common when other conditions are present such as diabetes, inflammation, and trauma.
-Severe visual loss from macular pucker is rare; most of the time patients may notice blurred or distorted vision that can be mild to moderate with slow progression.
-Most of the time when symptoms are mild treatment is not needed.
+OCT delivers high-resolution images to help ophthalmologists determine whether a macular pucker is present.
+A normal retina appears in image 1, whereas a thickened and distorted retina due to a macular pucker can be seen in image 2.
+The distorted line at the top of the image represents a macular pucker.
+This condition is most common in patients over 50.
+Most of the time, it affects one eye.

 Locations